Old Lyme Visiting Nurses Association has many programs supplementing our core Mission:

 OFFICE CONSULTATIONS and HOME VISITS

-Prior to the Covid-19 shutdown, the Town Nurse held office hours at the Lymes’ Senior Center five days a week: Monday through Thursday from 11 AM to 1 PM, and Friday from noon to 1 PM.
-She was available for walk-ins during these times, with no appointment necessary.
-At present the Senior Center remains closed, and will reopen only when permitted under Connecticut government guidelines.
+The Town Nurse holds office hours at the Lymes’ Senior Center five days a week: Monday through Friday from 11 AM to 1 PM.
+She is available for walk-ins during these times, with no appointment necessary.
+While the Senior Center is being remodeled, office hour venues have changed.

-The Town Nurse does, however, continue to provide preventive home visits to residents of Lyme or Old Lyme, along with phone consultations for those reluctant to have visitors in their home.
-The OLVNA also coordinates with the Visiting Nurse Association of Southeastern Connecticut to provide skilled nursing and other professional health services to patients at home who are willing to have house visits.
+The Town Nurse also provides preventive home visits to residents of Lyme or Old Lyme, along with phone consultations for those reluctant to have visitors in their home.
+The OLVNA can coordinate with the Visiting Nurse Association of Southeastern Connecticut to provide skilled nursing and other professional health services to patients at home who are willing to have house visits.

 FLU and WELLNESS CLINICS

 For many years we have provided free influenza immunizations for Lyme and Old Lyme residents at a town-wide clinic held in the fall.
 Prior to 2020, this event was held in conjunction with other medical screenings and consultations.
 Since 2020, our flu vaccination service has been staged as a drive-thru clinic at the Lyme-Old Lyme High School. while other wellness events are conducted separately at the Senior Center.

 Since 2004 the OLVNA has operated a discretionary fund that assists three local emergency programs to help people who have immediate food needs.
 Each fall the OLVNA supplements the food banks operated by Lyme’s and Old Lyme’s Social Services offices and the Lymes’ Senior Center.